confluentinc/examples/replicator-security/README.md

 ./create_certs.sh
 ```

-In all demos no actions are taken on the destination brokers.
-Because of this we can verify the environment by consuming from the test topic on the destination cluster.
+We can verify the environment by consuming from the test topic on the destination cluster.

 ### Unsecured